Common Types of Child Car Accident Injuries

 One of the most frightening outcomes of any accident is a permanent disability.
 Children can suffer damage to the spinal cord, impact to the neck, or even lose a limb in a serious crash.
 Rollover crashes are the most likely type of crash to lead to some form of permanent disability or fatality.

-Vancouver Attorney John Lutgens Will Help You Get the Justice You Deserve After Your Child is Injured in Oregon or Washington State
+Vancouver Attorney John Lutgens Will Help You Get the Justice You Deserve After Your Child is Injured in Washington State

-For compassionate and dedicated help pursuing a personal injury or wrongful death claim after a traffic crash in Portland, Vancouver, or elsewhere throughout Oregon and Washington, contact Vancouver auto accident lawyer John Lutgens for a no-cost consultation at 360-693-2119.
+For compassionate and dedicated help pursuing a personal injury or wrongful death claim after a traffic crash in Vancouver, or elsewhere throughout Washington, contact Vancouver auto accident lawyer John Lutgens for a no-cost consultation at 360-693-2119.